quist00/carpentries.org/_posts/2023/10/2023-10-20-announcing-the-carpentries-departure-from-x-and-facebook.md

 * #Carpentries
 * #CarpentriesCommunity: for posts relevant to our community
 * #CarpentriesWorkshops: for posts about Carpentries workshops
-* #CarpentriesInstructors: for posts relevant to our Instructors
-* #CarpentriesTrainers: for posts relevant to our Trainers
+* #Carpentries(community role; e.g. #CarpentriesInstructor): for posts relevant to a specific community role
-* #CarpentriesMaintainers: for posts relevant to our Maintainers
+* #Carpentries(subcommunity; e.g. #CarpentriesAfrica): for posts relevant to a specific subcommunity
 * #CarpentriesGratitudes: for posts sharing gratitude within the community
+* #CarpentriesLessons: for posts about Carpentries lessons
 * #CarpentryCon: for posts relevant to CarpentryCon as our CarpentryCon Twitter / X account will be inactive
-* #CarpentryConnect: for posts relevant to CarpentryConnect
+* #CarpentryConnect: for posts about CarpentryConnect events
-* #CarpentriesLessons: for posts relevant to Carpentries lessons
-* #CarpentriesCommunitySessions
-* #Carpentries(subcommunity; e.g. #CarpentriesAfrica): for posts relevant to a specific subcommunity
+* #CarpentriesCommunitySessions: for posts announcing upcoming Community Sessions
 * #CarpentriesLocalisation: for posts relevant to our localisation efforts

 If there are other platforms that you know that we should consider and where our community is active, please let us know as we are continuing to monitor the developments on the social media landscape.
 You can email us at [community@carpentries.org](mailto:community@carpentries.org).